fieldsight/fieldsight-mobile/CONTRIBUTING.md

 This is a living document.
 If you see something that could be improved, edit this document and submit a pull request following the instructions below!

 ## Submitting a pull request
-To contribute code to ODK Collect, you will need to open a [pull request](https://help.github.com/articles/about-pull-requests/) which will be reviewed by the community and then merged into the core project.
+To contribute code to ODK Collect, you will need to open a [pull request](https://help.github.com/articles/about-pull-requests/) which will be reviewed by the community and then merged into the core projectId.

 1. [Set up your development environment](https://github.com/opendatakit/collect#setting-up-your-development-environment).